leswright1977/PySpectrometer2/README.md

 In /src you will find:

-* PySpectrometer2-Picam2-v1.0.py  (PySpectrometer for Raspberry Pi)
-* PySpectrometer2-USB-v1.0.py     (USB version of this program (This is for USB Cameras See end of Readme)).
+* PySpectrometer2.py  (The main program.
+See USB camera usage at the end of the Readme).
 * specFunctions.py    (A library of functions including: Wavelength to RGB, SavGol filter from Scipy, Peak detect from peakutils, readcal and writecal.

 ## Dependencies

 Run: **sudo apt-get install python3-opencv**

 **Also note, this build is designed for Raspberry Pi OS Bullseye, and will only work with the new libcamera based python library (picamera2)**
 It will **not** work with older versions of Raspbery Pi OS.
-You **will** however be able to use PySpectrometer2-USB-v1.0.py with an external USB camera with other Operating Systems.
+You **will** however be able to use with an external USB camera with other Operating Systems.

-To run the program, first make it executable by running: **chmod +x PySpectrometer2-Picam2-v1.0.py**
+To run the program, first make it executable by running: **chmod +x PySpectrometer2.py**

-Run by typing: **./PySpectrometer2-Picam2-v1.0.py**
+Run by typing: **./PySpectrometer2.py --X**
+Where --X is one of:
+  --picam               (if using a picamera)
+  --webcam              (if using the first available camera on your computer) --device NUMBER       (to specify the device)

-Note to also display the waterfall display, run with the option: **./PySpectrometer2-Picam2-v1.0.py --waterfall**
+Note to also display the waterfall display, run with the option: **--waterfall**

-To run in fullscreen mode (perform calibration in standard mode first), run with the option: **./PySpectrometer2-Picam2-v1.0.py --fullscreen**
+To run in fullscreen mode (perform calibration in standard mode first), run with the option: **--fullscreen**

 When first started, the spectrometer is in an uncalibrated state!
 You must therefore perform the calibration procedure, but at this stage you should be able to focus and align your camera with your spectroscope using the preview window.
 Is is expected that red light is on the right, and blue-violet on the left.
 An excellent choice for this is daylight, as well defined Fraunhoffer lines are indicative of good camera focus.